Dempsy/dempsy/README.md

 1. They need to have a _MessageKey_ which uniquely identifies a _MessageProcessor_ that will handle processing that message.
 2. The _MessageKey_ needs to have the appropriate identity semantics (_hashCode_ and _equals_)
-3. In most cases when _Dempsy_ is distributed, the _Message_ needs to be serializable.
+3. In most cases when _Dempsy_ is distributed, the _Message_ needs to be serializable according to whatever serialization technique is chosen.

 So the `Word` message can be defined as follows: